Part one is here. You’ll see I strayed a ways away from my original concept.

 It lead me down a long path of musing about the nature of the viewer of a photograph vs a film viewer.
 See, in a film, you can create a shot with a character in a place that feels lonely.
 But as soon as I put my person in my image, the place no longer felt lonely.

-Take it out, it feels lonely.
+Take the character out, it feels lonely.
 Put it in, you no longer feel lonely.
 I was unsure if it was just my image or all images.
 So I did a search for “lonely” and sure enough, all those images of lonely people don’t feel lonely, even if you understand the concept of loneliness is being communicated.
 Why?
 Because when you put a person into the frame, you are no longer alone anymore.

 I mean, you are not necessarily any more unlonely, but loneliness is no longer your focus.
 If someone is there you are not alone.
 I wasn’t entirely sure I was understanding the effect of it correctly, but it suggested that the role of the viewer of a photograph is different than it is for a film viewer because you can feel loneliness with a character.
 Could that be?